Skip to main content

 Basic Data Structures: Students will learn the basics of lists in Python or Arrays in JavaScript.
 Students will explore how to create each of these and the various methods to access or alter them.

 Digital Information: In this unit, students will learn about the various ways we represent information digitally.
-Topics covered include number systems, encoding data, programmatically creating pixel images, comparing data encodings, compressing and encrypting data.
+Topics covered include number systems, encoding data, programmatically creating pixel images, comparing data encodings, compressing, and encrypting data.

-The Internet: This unit explores the structure and design of the internet, and how this design affects the reliability of network communication, the security of data, and personal privacy.
+The Internet: This unit explores the structure and design of the Internet, and how this design affects the reliability of network communication, the security of data, and personal privacy.

 Data: In this unit, students will explore using computational tools to store massive amounts of data, manipulate and visualize data, find patterns in data, and pull conclusions from data.